Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 If you're a Mexico supporter planning to follow El Tri at the 2026 World Cup, you are probably already well aware of just how expensive it is to follow this specific host nation.

-Mexico fans are paying nearly three times more than supporters of the world's most successful footballing nations.
+Mexico fans are paying more than twice as much as supporters of most of the world's top footballing nations.

 This pricing disparity has sparked outrage across Mexican media, with publications calling it a "betrayal" of local fans.